seedstack/website/content/docs/business/manual/policies.md

         weight: 70
 ---

-A policy is a variant of the Strategy pattern to encapsulate one or more business rules.
+A policy is a variant of the Strategy pattern to encapsulate one or more business rules.<!--more-->

 # Definition